openclarity/vmclarity/README.md

 - Integration with deployment automation
 - Siloed reporting and visualization

-The VMClarity project is focused on unifying detection and management of VM vulnerabilities and other security aspects, all in an agentless manner.
+The VMClarity project is focused on unifying detection and management of VM security threats in an agentless manner.

 # Overview